 References to Hamoodur Rahman Supplementary Report to back up the authenticity of arguments made and the facts stated have been quoted in square brackets [pg--] where required.

 Seeds of hatred and grievance were sown long ago and nurtured during the two Martial law periods.

-- In selecting only Urdu as the only national language West Pakistanis neglected the rich Bengali culture.
+- In selecting Urdu as the only national language, West Pakistanis neglected the rich Bengali culture.

-- Armies prolonged involvement in counter insurgency operation throughout East Pakistan only helped to alienate local people's sympathies.
+- Army's prolonged involvement in counter insurgency operation throughout East Pakistan only helped to alienate local people's sympathies.

 Inherent Weakness of the Pakistan Army in 1971.

 - Pakistan Army Eastern Command was heavily outnumbered and was clearly not in a position to face the vastly superior Indians.
 It had only 4 divisions and 2 independent brigades; 2 of which lacked their services arms.
 Only one armored squadron was available.

 - General Niazi had failed to anticipate the looming threat of an all out Indian invasion in spite of enormous Indian build up around the border and repeated warnings from GHQ.
 As a result no preparations were made beforehand, Niazi did not even bother to revise his battle strategy.
 All he did was to hastily raise two ad-hoc divisions namely 36 and 39 by committing his reserves.